ABF-QC/Final_Project/README.md

 Here is the [resulting files](data/Population/processed/Montreal.csv).

-See this notebook [PopulationPreprocessing](notebook/PopulationPreprocessing.ipynb) to have more details about how the population data were pre-processed.
+See the notebook [PopulationPreprocessing](notebook/PopulationPreprocessing.ipynb) to have more details about how the population data were pre-processed.

 </br></br>